 The second is the firewall, and this one is easy to miss because it is invisible in robots.txt.
 Bot-management and CDN rules can silently return a 403 or a challenge to non-browser traffic while every human sees a normal page.
 This is no longer an edge case: Cloudflare announced it now blocks AI crawlers by default for new domains, so a brand can be invisible to AI engines because of an infrastructure default it never set.

 The third is rendering.
 If your content only appears after JavaScript the crawler does not execute, the bot indexes an empty shell.
-In our testing, this trio explains more zero-visibility cases than weak content does.
-A fast way to check all three is to fetch your page as each AI crawler and compare what comes back to what a browser sees; geotoolbox's free AI search checker runs that reachability and render test across the major AI crawlers for you.
+In the audits we run, this trio is the most common cause of zero visibility, well ahead of weak content.
+A fast way to check all three is to fetch your page as each AI crawler and compare what comes back to what a browser sees: geotoolbox's free AI-Readiness Score covers the crawler-access basics and its full Agent Readiness scan (also free) fetches and renders pages the way the crawlers do, while the paid Content Analyzer adds the per-page render diff and citability grade.

-Step 2: Check Whether AI Engines Actually Cite You
+Step 2: Check Whether AI Engines Cite You

 With reachability confirmed, test presence directly: ask the engines the questions your buyers ask and record what comes back.
 This is the spot-check at the heart of the audit.

 Build a fixed set of 10 to 20 prompts grounded in real demand, not the ones that flatter you, because the prompt set you choose decides the score you get.
-Run each prompt across ChatGPT, Perplexity, Gemini, and Google's AI Overviews, in a logged-out or incognito session so the model's memory of your past chats does not bias the answer toward your own brand.
+Run each prompt across ChatGPT, Perplexity, Gemini, and Google's AI Overviews in a logged-out or incognito session, since signed-in chat history skews answers toward brands you already engage with.
 For each response, log three things: whether you were mentioned, whether you were cited with a link, and which competitors appeared.

 The part most people skip is repetition, and it is the difference between a real reading and a number.
-AI answers are non-deterministic: a study across five models found accuracy varying by up to 15% between runs, and as much as a 70% gap between best and worst output, with no model reproducing identical text.
+AI answers are non-deterministic: a study across five models found accuracy varying by up to 15% between runs, with as much as a 70% gap between best and worst output and no model reproducing identical text.
 A single check is a coin flip.
 Run each prompt three to five times and record how often you appear, as a rate, not a yes or no.

 That rate, across your prompt set, is your real presence number, and the competitor column is your share of voice.
 For turning this baseline into an automated, repeated reading over time, an AI rank tracker does the same thing on a schedule, but for the audit, a careful manual pass is enough to see where you stand.